AtrauraBlockchain/NEMPay-Alpha/README.md

-# NemPay #
+# NemPay Alpha#

+**Warning:** This version of NEMPay it is a first POC we developed in order to test NEM and Ionic capabilities.
+NEMPay beta will be launched soon.

-**Warning:** NemPay Ionic is currently in development, don't use it in the MainNet.
-If you want to try it, TestNet enviroment is recommended.
+**Don't use it in the MainNet.** If you want to try the previous version, TestNet enviroment is recommended.

 ### What is NemPay ? ###
 NemPay is an app to transfer assets in an easy way directly from mobile devices, using NEM blockchain.